shinobi23/Exiftool_Ruby/README.md

 features like cache storage,  this script use benchmarking to report via console about time of execution and performance about the program, and it also works while execution.

-# Dependencies
+# Dependencies for bash:

-Bash dependencies:

 apt-get install exifftool

-Ruby dependencies:
+# dependencies for ruby:

 gem install mini_exiftool